SAIC-VR/VR/index.md

-# Syllabus Virtual Reality
+# Virtual Reality Course
+## School of the ARt Instiute of Chicago
 ## ARTTECH 4135

+---

-Term: SPRING, 2018<br />
+Term: Fall, 2020<br />
 Schedule: Monday & Wednesday from 5-8 PM<br />
 Location: MacLean 402<br />
 Instructor: Brenda Lopez blopez3@artic.edu<br />
-TA: Li Yao lyao@saic.edu
+TA: TBD

+---

 # OVERVIEW
 The Virtual Reality course will introduce students to the creation of interactive Virtual Reality environments for different technologies such as the Google cardboard, Head Mounted Displays (HTC Vive or Oculus) and CAVE like system.
 The class will cover the necessary topics such as 360° video, modeling, animation, interaction, and sound for the integration of real-time interactive environments.

 We will consider various artworks created for Virtual Reality as well as other immersive techniques.
 The presentations will open a space for discourse about current issues relevant to virtual reality and immersive environments.

+---
 # LEARNING GOALS
 The basics: To learn the basics of VR before digging into deeper contents.
 Presence and Immersion: We will learn the differences between immersion and presence, and how to create both for fully engaging experiences.